algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: _None_
 - branch if value X is not zero

+The `bnz` instruction opcode 0x40 is followed by two immediate data bytes which are a high byte first and low byte second which together form a 16 bit offset which the instruction may branch to.
 For a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`.
 Branch targets must be well aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
+Branch offsets are currently limited to forward branches only, 0-0x7fff.
+A future expansion might make this a signed 16 bit integer allowing for backward branches and looping.

 ## pop